MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-developer-tools.md

 - **Azure Machine Learning workspace name**: mlw-dp100-labs
 - **Resource group**: rg-dp100-labs

-1. The "XXXX" should be replaced with random numbers to create a unique name.
-Use the following command to create a compute instance in your workspace.
+1. Use the following command to create a compute instance in your workspace.
+If the compute instance name contains "XXXX", replace it with random numbers to create a unique name.

     ```azurecli
     az ml compute create --name "ciXXXX" --size STANDARD_DS11_V2 --type ComputeInstance -w mlw-dp100-labs -g rg-dp100-labs
     ```

+    If you get an error message that a compute instance with the name already exists, change the name and retry the command.

 ## Create a compute cluster with the Azure CLI